Operating Haiti’s Only Trauma and Critical Care Hospital

 Medical professionals can also volunteer for a week or more at our Port-au-Prince facility, providing lifesaving treatment for patients, training Haitian medical staff, and experiencing once-in-a-lifetime professional growth for themselves.

 When the 2010 earthquake struck Haiti, Project Medishare was the first team of foreign medical responders on the ground within 12 hours.
 A massive 300-bed field hospital, based out of four tents at the Port-au-Prince airport, was quickly established.
 In five months, more than 30,000 critically ill and injured earthquake victims were treated.
-To continue the lifesaving work on a more permanent basis, the hospital was moved in June 2010 to an existing, non-profit community hospital in Port-au-Prince, now known as Hospital Bernard Mevs Project Medishare.
+To continue the lifesaving work on a more permanent basis, the hospital was moved in June 2010 to an existing, community hospital in Port-au-Prince, now known as Hospital Bernard Mevs Project Medishare.

 Project Medishare believes that it is unacceptable for Haiti to have only one critical care hospital for a population of 10 million people.
 To that end, the main goal beyond daily treatment of patients is to “train the trainers.”
 This means that Project Medishare will continue to train the next generation of Haitian healthcare providers, who will then go on to train more of their colleagues to build capacity at other hospitals around the country, and, ultimately end the need for foreign medical assistance.